Summer Housing Options

 - The sublet must be for a minimum 2 month period.

-Current residents who are interested in subletting their apartments, or students looking to find an apartment, should email Campus Services at email@example.com for more information.
+After March 1, current residents who are interested in subletting their apartments, or students looking to find an apartment, should email Fortune Attardo in Student Affairs at email@example.com.

 Please be careful of scams if you are seeking summer housing.
-You should verify that you are in contact with Campus Services at Brooklyn Law School before you send any payments.
+You should verify that you are in contact with Student Affairs at Brooklyn Law School before you send any payments.